 Let’s face it: it doesn’t sound like that exciting a place.
-I didn’t know anybody who had been, I knew very little about it, and pictured it as an island blanketed in factories and filled with electronics.
+Back then, I didn’t know anybody who had been, knew very little about it, and pictured it as an island blanketed in factories and electronics.

-I was delighted, then, to discover that Taiwan is all about the beautiful beaches, spectacular scenery, delicious street food, and some of the friendliest people I’ve ever met.
-After spending four weeks on the island while on that first trip, I’ve since paid two additional month-long visits to this kickass country.
+I was delighted, then, to discover that Taiwan is all about the dazzling cities, beautiful beaches, impressive architecture, spectacular scenery, delicious street food, and some of the friendliest people I’ve ever met.
+After spending four weeks on the island during that initial trip, I’ve since paid two additional month-long visits to this kickass country.
 Yes, I’ve spent three whole months in Taiwan and I’m still keen to return to explore further.

-Having spent so much time in this wonderful place, I feel qualified to share how much you should budget for a trip there, especially as I’ve tried out several different travel styles during each visit.
+Having spent so much time in this wonderful place, I feel qualified to share how much you should plan to budget for a trip to Taiwan, especially as I’ve tried out several different travel styles during each visit.

 I’ve spent a month travelling solo on the tightest backpacker budget I could manage, and averaged $22 a day.

-And a month as a digital nomad, basing myself in an apartment in Taipei for a full four weeks, and averaged $50 a day.
+And I spent a month as a digital nomad, basing myself in an apartment in Taipei for a full month, averaging $50 a day.

 Let’s take a look at how much of my expenses I spent on accommodation, transportation, food, and activities.
 First up: how to travel in Taiwan on a backpacker budget!